 Want to go this route?
 It’ll likely take a few months to hire someone for your ReOps role.
 Here are your next steps:

-Optimizing your research operations in your current team could be good for you if:
+Optimizing research operations in your current team might be ideal if:

 Want to go this route?
 Here are your next steps: